h585660/Arbeidsmarked-status/README.md

 ## Contemplations and complaints

 I was a bit surprised that the SSB-data was called an API.
-They were really just very large datasets in CSV/JSON format, no endpoints and no endpoints whatsoever.
+They were really just very large datasets in CSV/JSON format, no endpoints whatsoever.
 I am slightly confused as to their definition of an API, but their data was astoundingly easy to work with.